Connecticut State Subsidy Profile

 Department of Children and Families

 Hartford, CT 06106

-An assigned Hearings Unit staff member will contact the parent seeking a fair hearing to schedule a hearing at a convenient time and the actual hearing is conducted by the Hearings Unit staff.
+A Hearings Unit staff member will contact the parent to schedule a hearing at a convenient time, and manage the logistics the hearing itself.

-Adoption subsidy hearings are held before the Subsidy Review Board, a governor-appointed board of three professionals that hear the case and issue a written determination within 90 days of the hearing.
+Adoption assistance hearings are held before the Subsidy Review Board, a governor-appointed board of three professionals that issue a written determination within 90 days of the hearing.

 What Else do Families Need to Know?

-23. How is the adoption subsidy program operated and funded in Connecticut?
+23. How is the adoption assistance program operated and funded in Connecticut?

 24. Does Connecticut operate a subsidized guardianship program?